reyha/custom-rag-pipeline/custom-rag-pipeline/README.md

 2. SAS (Semantic Answer Similarity): Determines similarity score between a pair of generated and gold annotated responses.
 Range: 0-1
 2. ROUGE-L (Recall-Oriented Understudy for Gisting Evaluation - Longest Common Subsequence (LCS)): Takes into account sentence-level structure similarity naturally and identifies longest co-occurring in sequence n-grams automatically.
 Range: 0-1
-4. Weighted Metric - A weighted function of all previous response-level metrics.
+4. Aggregated Metric - A weighted function of all previous response-level metrics.
 This metric gives highest max weightage to STS followed by equal weightage to SAS and ROUGE.
 These weights are chosen randomly and are subject to change based on findings.